You’ve likely indulged in countless slices of pizza in your lifetime, but have you ever stopped to appreciate the magic of the cornicione?

 The gluten formation process begins when flour and water are combined.
 You must additionally knead the dough in addition to using water.

 Kneading by hand will take around 15-20 minutes.
 It will take a little less time if you use a stand mixer.

-Gluten also creates a great bread-like texture that provides a chewy texture combined with a crunchy crust.
+Gluten also creates a great bread-like texture that provides a chewy texture and crunchy crust.

-Without gluten formation, pizza crust wouldn’t become crispy as the gluten begins to cook and harden.
+Without gluten formation, the pizza crust wouldn’t become crispy as the gluten begins to cook and harden.